 - Miles of palm-fringed, white, sandy beaches

 - Warm, tropical waters all year round

 - Coral reef extends along the coast, perfect for diving and snorkelling

 - City tours and cultural village visits

 - Historic and natural attractions dotted along the coast

 - Wide range of lodges and hotels to suit your preferences

-Perfect way to round off your safari itinerary
+The perfect way to round off your safari itinerary

 Somehow, after the fairly structured days of safari game drives and bush routines, a relaxing beach holiday is the perfect happy ending.
-While there are more than enough activities to fill your days – from water sports to city tours, shopping excursions to cultural visits – you're free to just relax and do nothing but sip long, tall cool drinks and watch the exotic Arab dhows sail idly by …
+While there are more than enough activities to fill your days – from water sports to city tours, shopping excursions to cultural visits – you're free to just relax and do nothing but sip long, tall drinks and watch the exotic Arab dhows sail idly by.

 There are a host of excellent lodges dotted along the coast, offering wonderful holidays for different occasions: families, singles, honeymooners, activity-seekers, and more … so we'll be happy to recommend a good fit for your preferences and budget.

-Where to stay on the Kenya coast
+Where to stay on Kenya's coast

 The first main resort to the north of Mombasa is scenic Watumu.
 It has interesting rock formations along its coast and shoreline, which make it an excellent snorkelling and diving destination.
-Nearby, there's an ancient ruined city, Gedi, which can be explored.
+Nearby, there's an ancient ruin city, Gedi, which can be explored.

-Half-an-hour north of Watumu is the pretty and popular town of Malinda, which also has some of the loveliest hotels and lodges on the coast, mostly around Vasco da Gama point where the beaches are pristine and the sea is calm and clear.
+Half-an-hour north of Watumu is the pretty and popular town of Malinda, which also has some of the loveliest hotels and lodges on the coast, mostly around Vasco da Gama Point where the beaches are pristine and the sea is calm and clear.

-Considered to be best beach in Kenya, Diani Beach is palm-fringed with an excellent coral reef and sandbars that are great to explore by glass-bottomed boats.
+Considered to be the best beach in Kenya, Diani Beach is palm-fringed with an excellent coral reef and sandbars that are great to explore by glass-bottomed boat.
 There's a good mix of hotels and lodges here to offer something for everyone's tastes and preferences.
 Diani has the lion's share of local eateries, bars and things to do.
 Other beaches just a few kilometres further south and worth a visit include Galu and Kinondo.

 Most countries have issued a travel warning to avoid the area around the Kenya-Somalia border, especially coastal areas like Lamu, where regional security and kidnapping incidences have occurred.
 However, this high-risk zone is isolated and poses no threat to tourists.
 In fact, millions of visitors safely flock to safari and beach destinations in Kenya each year.
 Please note that we are constantly updated on news and political situations in all countries we arrange safaris to.
 Your safety is paramount to us and we do everything possible to keep you safe and informed at all times.